Andrew-Hong1/Project-3-Group-4/README.md

 A long-term volcano hazard assessment report is a publication that summarizes the types and likelihood of future hazardous phenomena expected to occur at a specific volcano or volcanic region.
 The report typically includes a summary of the specific hazards, their impact areas, and a map showing ground-hazard zones.
 The assessments are also critical for planning long-term land-use, and effective emergency-response measures, especially when a volcano begins to show signs of unrest. https://www.usgs.gov/programs/VHP/volcano-hazard-assessments-are-based-geologic-record

-## Getting Started
-### Prerequistes
-You must have Python, Anaconda, and Pip installed

 ## Data
 The data we pulled was from a GeoJson_flask file.
 We were able to srape the data in Jupyter lab to export as CSV files to make our visualizations.